Hesam-mn7/Online-Shop/README.md

 # Online-Shop-Application

-Android application which people can purchase goods.
+Android application that people can purchase goods.

 including: